Classification of Medical Devices – European Regulations...

 Once you have confirmed that the product is indeed a medical device, the next step is to determine what class does it belong to?

-Medical devices are classed in accordance with 4 risk groups as follows:
+Medical devices are classified in accordance with 4 risk groups as follows:

 • Class I – low risk